 The Entrepreneurship Summit is a two-day conference sponsored by the J. Lawrence Connolly Center for Entrepreneurship.
 The event takes place each fall and provides an opportunity for students, faculty and alumni to come together, exchange ideas and develop valuable connections for current and future entrepreneurial endeavors.
 Each year, about 100 alumni come back to campus to participate in the program.

 Once a semester, the Williams School invites someone who has excelled in business to return to campus as an Executive-in-Residence.
 The Executive-in-Residence spends several days on campus meeting with students, visiting classes and providing one-on-one career mentoring.
 As a part of the visit, the Executive-in-Residence also gives a public address on a topic related to his or her expertise.

-On May 5-6, 2016, Washington and Lee University will host its first Real Estate Forum in Washington, D.C.
-The forum is open to alumni working in the real estate industry and will feature networking sessions, panel discussions and a luncheon keynote address.
+On May 5-6, 2016, Washington and Lee University hosted its first Real Estate Forum in Washington, D.C.
+The forum was open to alumni working in the real estate industry and featured networking sessions, panel discussions and a luncheon keynote address.

 The William School's Social Innovation Initiative strives to adopt an interdisciplinary approach to solving contemporary social problems using the mechanisms of business and entrepreneurship.
 Born out of the Social Entrepreneurship Summit started in 2014 by Professor Drew Hess, the summit is devoted to fostering student-led social entrepreneurship.
 In addition to a keynote address, student teams pitch socially conscious startup ideas to judges, who award prizes based on style and content.